-- Each semester is divided into 2 periods: - o Some courses are offered in either period 1 or period 2. - Others are offered in both periods so you can take the course in either period 1 or period 2. - Languages are always offered over the full semester: classes will take place in period 1 and period 2.
+- Each semester is divided into 2 periods: - o Some courses are offered in either the 1st or the 2nd period - Fall semester: period 1 & 2 - Spring semester: period 3 & 4 - Others are offered in both periods so you can take the course in either in the 1st or in the 2nd period. - Languages are always offered over the full semester: classes will take place in the 1st and 2nd period.